oberones/MysteryMelodyMachine/rpi-engine/docs/FUGUE_MODE_IMPLEMENTATION.md

 - Extracting 2-beat fragments from the subject
 - Sequencing through related keys (circle of fifths)
 - Distributing across voices with canonic imitation
+- Including strategic rests for phrasing and breathing

 ## Integration with Existing Systems